Amazon Web Services main image

 • Lowering AWS costs,

-• Ensuring smooth migration to AWS without the disruption of workflows.
+• Ensuring smooth migration to AWS without the interruption of workflows.

-Cloud-based processing of requests for the Volvo Group vehicles – more than 4k+ requests are processed per second at peak times.
-Moreover, we ensured 99,9999999%+ of software uptime using AWS Managed Services, DevOps automation, and server scaling;
+1. We set up a cloud-based request processing for the Volvo Group.
+The system processes more than 4k+ requests per second at peak times.
+We also ensured 99,9999999%+ of software uptime.
+Our experts achieved this by using AWS Managed Services, DevOps automation and server scaling;

 Learning all about AWS can take months.
 Luckily, you do not need to — Softkit is here to help.